Green bean succotash recipes

 Let's get on with green bean succotash recipes

-1. Boil a kettle and pour enough water to cover the corn-ears in a large pot.
-Bring it hard to the boil.
+1. Heat a kettle and pour the hot water into a large pot.
+Bring it hard to the boil and then drop the corn-ears in.

 2. Meantime top 'n tail the beans.

 3. Once the corn is boiling hard add the beans to the pot.
-Cover and simmer for about five-minutes, depending on how old the mealies and beans are.
-Succotash is traditionally made once the maize is a bit too hard to eat as corn on the cob.
+Cover and simmer for about five-minutes, depending on how old the mealies are.
+Succotash is traditionally made once the maize is a bit too hard to eat on the cob.

 Newsletter